 Welcome back!
 You made it to the final part of the series, How to Prepare to Apply for a Job in Academia.
 If you haven’t gone through the first two parts, you can find them here:

 These posts also came with a free gift.
-If you missed the gift, you can click the button above to get the Teaching Observation Form.
+If you missed the gift, you can sign up below to get the Teaching Observation Form.

 Part 3: Create a Roadmap for Success